 I am eternally grateful that the rise of Glamping coincided so exactly with the arrival of my Lotus Belle idea, the two have become synonymous.
 Campsites and festivals started to offer pre-pitched tent packages, including bedding and mod cons etc, for people to rent.
 I am so pleased that businesses have seen the value in my design.
 It’s good because it makes me feel like maybe I was born in the right millennia after all!

-Motherhood has been a wholly different experience this time around, I'm loving it!
-Having Ben help take care of me, the baby, our four other kids and the day to day running of the business has also created the space I needed to get back to what I really love, which is design.
+In the last couple of years (and after another baby, the beautiful Elowen) I've had the time to get back to what I really love, which is design.
 I have been able to create several new exciting products like the Air Bud and the Lotus Mahal as well as lots of accessories and innovative new features to the original design like the Stargazer roof system and the Cocoon / Insulated linings.

 We now have over 50 products with distributors in New Zealand, Australia, the USA, UK, France, Germany, Canada, Austria, Korea, and Taiwan.
 In 2017 worldwide sales reached over 1000 units.